 Letter before action

-For both practical and legal reasons, a letter of claim, sometimes also known as a letter before action, is crucial before starting legal proceedings.
+For both practical and legal reasons, a letter of claim, sometimes also known as a letter before action or claim letter, is crucial before starting legal proceedings.
+This is not least correct in the sense that a badly drafted or incorrect factual letter before action can hugely damage the ultimate prospects of success, whether in a negotiated settlement or final trial.

 The Court Rules for civil claims, known as the Civil Procedure Rules (CPR) also make it very clear that the court either expects or requires a clear pre-action letter of claim to have been sent before a Claimant starts proceedings.
 Failure to send such a letter has potential consequence of.